How Shawn Overcame Addiction and Stifling Debt For His Family’s Future

 Despite all of his hurdles, one of the biggest obstacles aside from addiction was his battle with debt.

-Battling financially, mentally and physically, Shawn reached out to Money Mentors for a credit counselling session with Deanna in 2015—the beginning of the end his financial crisis.
+Battling financially, mentally and physically, Shawn reached out to Money Mentors for a credit counselling session —the beginning of the end his financial crisis.

 Taking the first step: Debt assessment